melezhik/swat-examples/starman/README.md

 # USAGE

     # do not enter host here
-    # starman runner is embeded
+    # starman runner is embedded

     $ swat swat::starman